 1. The Tower card’s phallic shape may or may not make you think of a penis but the Mars Planetary correspondence makes this a card of pure testosterone.
 This is the card to look out for reversed or ill-dignified to indicate impotence or male sexual issues.
 Mars and testosterone are both associated with aggression.

 2. Is an accident waiting to happen?
-If it is, hopefully you will be warned in advance by The Tower Tarot card, so that you can proceed with caution.
+If it is, hopefully, you will be warned in advance by The Tower Tarot card, so that you can proceed with caution.
 Sometimes it can be something really small like dropping a plate when you are doing the washing up and other times it can be a complete force majeur, affecting many people.
-Some readers have seen this card show up for earth quakes and 9/11.
+Some readers have seen this card show up for earthquakes and 9/11.

 The thing about the Tower showing up is that it is a bit like watching the weather forecaster tell you that big lightning storms are about to hit your area.
 You can take precautions but you won’t know exactly where lighting will strike or how it will affect you.
 There is always an element of unpredictability

-3. RED is colour to wear to harness the positive energy of this card to help you remove obstacles and limiting circumstances that have been holding you back in the past (as per The Devil card preceding The Tower).
-Red boosts us in situations when we need the competitive edge.
+3. RED is the colour to wear to harness the positive energy of this card to help you remove obstacles and limiting circumstances that have been holding you back in the past (as per The Devil card preceding The Tower).
+Red boosts us in situations when we need a competitive edge.

 4. The highest spiritual potential found in The Tower is a complete realignment with the true/divine self after the Tower has cleared the constructs of the false self away – a lesson in humility.
 None of us can entirely avoid Tower life lessons.
 We need them because of the inherent pride that is associated with the separate/false self represented by The Devil card.
 In the Bible, we find the moral story about the Tower of Babel teaching us the lesson about man’s pride being struck down by fire from Heaven.
 When we finally graduate from our Tower lessons, we know to co-create everything in our lives with the Divine instead of allowing the ego and separate self run the show.